Meet our team

 With a background that spans nonprofit advocacy, small business leadership, and creative storytelling, Allison brings a unique blend of strategic thinking and hands-on execution to every project.
 She built and led a successful promotional products company for nearly two decades before transitioning into nonprofit communications, where she now helps organizations align their outreach with their mission and values.

-In addition to her work as a strategist and advisor with Bird’s Eye Impact, Allison has served nonprofits in the greater Houston area; most notably Communities In Schools of Houston, and the League of Women Voters of Houston and Texas.
+In addition to her work as a strategist and advisor with Bird’s Eye Impact, Allison has served nonprofits in the greater Houston area; including Communities In Schools of Houston, and the League of Women Voters of Houston and Texas, Pink Ribbons Project, Newspring Center, and Houston Boychoir.

-As Chair of the Advocacy Committee for Communities In Schools of Houston, Allison led a groundbreaking effort to map all 160+ CIS partner campuses to their corresponding local governmental precincts and legislative districts.
-By aligning each school site with the appropriate city council, county commissioner, state legislative, and congressional offices, Allison created a powerful tool that allowed CIS to strategically engage with elected officials who directly represent the students and families the organization serves.
+As Chair of the Advocacy Committee for Communities In Schools of Houston, Allison led an effort to map all 160+ CIS partner campuses to their corresponding local governmental precincts and legislative districts.
+By aligning each school site with the appropriate city council, county commissioner, state legislative, and congressional offices, Allison created a powerful tool that allows CIS to visualize gaps, and to engage with elected officials who directly represent the students and families the organization serves.

 Are you ready to unlock the opportunity in your community?